Dictionary » Positive Words » Family – Meaning, Definition, Synonyms and Antonyms

 2. Can family include non-biological relationships?

-Yes, absolutely!
+Yes.
 Many people consider close friends, mentors, and chosen loved ones to be family.
-Family is as much about connection and care as it is about biology.
+In everyday speech, family is often defined by trust and long-term care as much as by biology.

 3. Is family always supportive?

 Ideally, yes, but not always.
-Some family relationships can be strained.
-However, the concept of family implies love and support, even if real-life experiences differ.
+Some relationships can be strained or even harmful.
+Still, the concept of family generally implies a group that should care for each other, even if real experiences differ.

 4. How is “family” different from “household”?

-“Family” focuses on emotional and biological connections, while “household” refers to people living under the same roof, who may or may not be related.
+“Family” focuses on emotional and relational connections, while “household” refers to people living under the same roof, who may or may not be related.

 5. Can family mean different things in different cultures?

-Definitely!
-In some cultures, extended family members like cousins, uncles, and grandparents are considered core family, while in others, the nuclear family (parents and children) is the focus.
+Definitely.
+In some cultures, extended family members like cousins, uncles, and grandparents are considered central, while in others the nuclear family (parents and children) is the primary focus.